Immigrant success can be measured in different ways.

 “When talking about immigrants you’re talking about an incredibly diverse population, but, on the whole, they are some of the most motivated people in America,” says Jimenez.

 According to Jimenez, high rates of immigrant entrepreneurship are partially due to the immigrant crossing deserts, mountains, oceans and borders to come to the country, while subsequently leaving everything behind.
+Oftentimes, they don’t have the ability to hire experienced immigration lawyers to assist with the official process.

 “To do that,” says Jimenez, “you have to have an enormous amount of motivation, and you have to be somebody who is incredibly ambitious.”